hiromaily/logging-docker-compose/README.md

 7. Click the `Add` button.
 8. Click the back arrow in the top right corner to return to the Dashboard.
 ![images](https://raw.githubusercontent.com/hiromaily/logging-docker-compose/master/images/elasticsearch02.png)

+9. Return to Dashboard, and add `container_name.keyword` as Filter name and choose container.